zhangwei03020915/abp/docs/en/Community-Articles/2024-11-25-Global-Assets/POST.md

 });
 ```

-#### If the `BlazorWebAssembly modules` in `MyCompanyName.MyProjectName.Blazor.Client` contain `BundleContributor`, Please also add the `BlazorWebAssemblyBundlingModule` of the module to the `MyCompanyName.MyProjectName.Blazor` project.
+## Use the Global Assets in the Blazor WebApp

+### MyCompanyName.MyProjectName.Blazor.WebApp

+Depending on the `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule/AbpAspNetCoreComponentsWebAssemblyLeptonXThemeBundlingModule` in your `MyCompanyName.MyProjectName.Blazor.WebApp` project.

+* The `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule/AbpAspNetCoreComponentsWebAssemblyLeptonXThemeBundlingModule` uses to add theme `JavaScript/CSS` to the bundling system.

+### BlazorWebAssemblyBundlingModule in the ABP commercial

-Here is the `Bundling Modules` list in the ABP commercial modules.
+Here is the `Bundling Modules` list in the ABP commercial.
+You should add them to `MyCompanyName.MyProjectName.Blazor.WebApp` project.

 | BundlingModules                             | Nuget Package                                        |
 |---------------------------------------------|-----------------------------------------------------|